Glass formation: Structural theories of glass formation

 He also stated that the melt must be cooled under appropriate conditions in order for glass formation to occur, anticipating later kinetic theories of glass formation.
 Other statements of Zachariasen were used as the basis for a class of glass formation models known as random network theory.
-However, in his original work Zachariasen did not use the term random network preferring instead to use "vitreous network" as the structure is not truly random and is constrained by minimum distances between atoms.
-As a consequence not all inter-nuclear distances are equally probably and observed x ray patterns for glasses are a consequence of a vitreous network.
+However, in his original work, Zachariasen did not use the term "random network," preferring instead to use "vitreous network," as the structure is not truly random and is constrained by minimum distances between atoms.
+As a consequence, not all inter-nuclear distances are equally probable, and observed X-ray patterns for glasses are a consequence of a vitreous network.

 Other structural theories of glass formation focused on the nature of the bonds between cations and anions.
-For example, Smekal suggested that only bonds which are intermediate in nature lying between purely ionic and purely covalent in a melt would allow for the formation of glass.
-He suggested this on the basis that ionic bonds lack the directionality required to form a network and that covalent bonds would enforce strict bond angles preventing the variation required for the formation of a non periodic network.
+For example, Smekal suggested that only bonds which are intermediate in nature, lying between purely ionic and purely covalent in a melt, would allow for the formation of glass.
+He suggested this on the basis that ionic bonds lack the directionality required to form a network and that covalent bonds would enforce strict bond angles, preventing the variation required for the formation of a non-periodic network.
 Stanworth attempted to better quantify this mixed bond concept and divided oxides into three groups on the basis of electronegativity of the cation.
 The groups were as follows: